pisinger/pisinger.github.io/_posts/2025-07-03-how-kubelet-uses-http-watch.md

 > "In the Kubernetes API, watch is a verb that is used to track changes to an object in Kubernetes as a stream.
 It is used for the efficient detection of changes." <https://kubernetes.io/docs/reference/using-api/api-concepts>
 {: .prompt-info}
-> WebSockets are still used in Kubernetes, but not for this purpose.
+> WebSockets are also used in Kubernetes, but not for this purpose.
 They are primarily used for interactive sessions like `kubectl exec` or `port-forward`, where low-latency, bidirectional communication is essential. <https://kubernetes.io/blog/2024/08/20/websockets-transition/>
 {: .prompt-tip}

 ## 👀How kubelet makes use of HTTP watch